 US Trade Tariffs

-The US Government has imposed an additional 10% tariff on top of existing US duties, fees and taxes on imports from the UK.
+The US Government has imposed an additional 10% tariff on top of existing US duties, fees and taxes on most imports from the UK.
 This came into effect on 5th April 2025.

 These additional tariffs do not apply to US imports of: